anuradhases/patients_analysis/README.md

 *no PATIENT_ID

 i.
-Checked for no overlap in PATIENT_ID in sub tables.
+Checked for no overlap of variable: PATIENT_ID in sub tables.

 ii.
 Issues Encountered When Creating Pre-Auth Book Appt Overlap Table on PATIENT_ID: